A Historic Church In Plain Sight.

 Before the deconstruction began, descendants of the original congregation of the Bethel A.M.E.
 Church gathered at the Yoder farm to remember those who once sought solace inside the sacred space.
 It was the first service to take place since the early 1930s.

 Over the course of a few weeks, the church was disassembled in panels from the top down.
-Each section was trucked to an indoor barn to undergo the restoration process.
+Each section was trucked to an indoor barn to begin the restoration process.